 The Abolishment Act applies to positions abolished for fiscal year 2000 and subsequent fiscal years (emphasis added).
 The legislation pertaining to the Act was enacted specifically for the purpose of addressing budgetary issues resulting in a RIF.
 The Act provides that, "notwithstanding any rights or procedures established by any other provision of this subchapter," which indicates that it supersedes any other RIF regulations.
 The use of the term 'notwithstanding' carries special significance in statutes and is used to "override conflicting provisions of any other section."
-Further, "it is well established that the use of such a 'notwithstanding clause' clearly signals the drafter's intention that the provisions of the 'notwithstanding' section override conflicting provisions of any other sections."
+Further, "it is well established that the use of such a 'notwithstanding' carried conflicting provisions of any other section override conflicting provisions of any other section."